 - In a small mixing bowl add in oil, vinegar, salt and pepper, and grated garlic.
 Mix well and set aside.

 - Cook pasta according to directions on the box (about 11 minutes).
-Make sure to add 2 tsp of salt to the water.
+Make sure to add 2 teaspoon of salt to the water.
 Strain and set aside.

 - While the pasta is cooking dice onion, and cucumber.
 Half the cherry tomatoes and slice the olives (if needed.)
 Set aside.